NassimNatA/UFOs/README.md

 (screenshot)

 - To perform a search following the steps below:
- -
- -
- -
+ - input desired criteria into date
+ - input desired criteria into city
+ - input desired criteria into state
+ - input desired criteria into country
+ - input desired criteria into shape
+ - To clear inputs: select 'UFO Sightings' on the top left of the website.

 ## Summary

-- Drawback of this webpage: A drawback of this webpage is that
+- Drawback of this webpage: A drawback of this website is that you are not able to filter by duration of the UFO event which is listed in the data for each UFO occurence.
 - Two additional recommendations for further devleopment:
-  1.
+  1. Add fitler for duration of event into the website.
   2.